neuroflip/ITAcademy-frontend-shop/README.md

 - some use cases explained:
   - if the cart list is empty, it will be reflected when the user opens the cartlist.
 In that case, the checkout or clean cart will not be available.
   - the form validation is done individually at every input keystroke for the input changed.
 If the data entered is not valid, the submit button will be disabled
   - when the user clicks to submit the checkout form it will be cliend side validated.
-If there is any error on the form data it will be shown to the user and the button will be disabled until the user enters the correct data.
+If there is any error on the form data, the error is displayed and the button will be disabled until the user enters the correct data.
-- smartphone compatible: added some bootstrap css rules to manage the flex layout of the products section to be compatible with small screens.
+- small screens compatible: added some bootstrap css rules to manage the flex layout of the products section to be compatible with smartphone.
 Same for the checkout form.

 ## Testing
 The tests are implemented using vitest.
 To be able to mock the localstorage usage i'm using a developement dependency with vitest-localstorage-mock.

-Only tested the CartListManager and dependencies:
+The tests coverage is centered to test the components CartListManager and dependencies:
- - CartListManager itself
+ - the CartListManager itself
  - and providers: CartListProviderMemory and CartListProviderLocalStorage

 ## Issues from p2p review